Lightning McQueen: Critical response

 Film critic Roger Ebert noted that in Cars 2, Lightning is eclipsed by the supporting character Mater.
 Matt Fowler of IGN also commented on this, stating he is reduced to playing the "straight man", but thought giving Mater the main role in the film was a positive move because he felt Lightning is a "dry character."
 He also opined that Pixar had forced him into additional scenes just because he had been the main character in the first film.
 Empires Ian Freer felt the relationship between Lightning and Mater is too simple and direct, particularly Lightning's expectations for his friend to change to fit into his lifestyle.
 Simon Reynolds of Digital Spy found their friendship to be lacking in warmth.
 A.O.
 Scott writing for The New York Times also criticized Lightning's racing exploits being upstaged by Pixar's "redneck Jar-Jar Binks."
 Peter Travers of Rolling Stone thought one of the film's strengths was Lightning's determination to prevent his career from breaking his friendship with Mater.
 Mick LaSalle of the San Francisco Chronicle praised the "recognizable earnestness" in Wilson's vocal performance.

 Peter Bradshaw of The Guardian found the story concept of Cars 3 to be "a bit contrived" by presenting a story arc about a character that is still a champion but also struggling with the idea of being replaced by a younger generation.
 IGNs Eric Goldman applauded the depth in Lightning's character, stating that his story arc is "filled with allegory and metaphor" and praising the film for its detailed portrayal of what it means to be an aging athlete.
-Jeremiah Vanderhelm writing for The Michigan Daily commented that his story had already been done in other films like Rocky Balboa and Creed and felt the film should have spent more time developing Lightning's struggle instead of trying to focus on both him and Cruz.
+Jeremiah Vanderhelm, writing for The Michigan Daily, commented that his story had already been done in other films like Rocky Balboa and Creed and felt the film should have spent more time developing Lightning's struggle instead of trying to focus on both him and Cruz.
 Simon Abrams of The Hollywood Reporter questioned whether children could really relate to a character who is being forced into retirement.
-Robbie Collins writing for The Telegraph described the film as a "profound victory lap" for Lightning, noting the emotional significance of losing his mentor Doc Hudson and the "touching contemplation of legacies" shared with Cruz.
+Robbie Collin, writing for The Telegraph, described the film as a "profound victory lap" for Lightning, noting the emotional significance of losing his mentor Doc Hudson and the "touching contemplation of legacies" shared with Cruz.
 Julia Alexander of Polygon praised Cars 3 for bringing the franchise back to its roots, noting that the film focuses entirely on Lightning, who had been sidelined in Cars 2.
 She commented that the film makes it clear he is "the star of the universe" and felt that it is "the righteous conclusion longtime fans have been waiting for."